digi-ron/AU-Falcon-SPUD-Project/PCMBCM/InstrumentCluster/ICBenchTest/ICBenchTest.md

 If required for some reason, the Instrument cluster can be partially tested by wiring the cluster into a standard 12V DC power supply, detailed below:

+> This information is partial, and more will be added as discovered {: .block-note}

 ## PRECAUTIONS

 > This information requires the following tools and knowledge.
 If you do not possess the following tools it is recommended you acquire them, and similarly if you do not possess the skillset required for this, it is recommended to learn using simpler and less valuable devices before progressing to this: